After Like

-After Like is the third single album by South Korean girl group Ive.
+After Like (stylized as After LIKE) is the third single album by South Korean girl group Ive.
 It was released by Starship Entertainment on August 22, 2022, and contains two tracks, including the lead single of the same name.

+The album debuted at number one on the Circle Album Chart with over one million copies sold in its first week of release, becoming Ive's third number-one album.
+It has since been certified million by the Korea Music Content Association (KMCA) for selling 1,000,000 units.
+For the album, Ive was awarded New Artist of the Year in the physical category at the 12th Circle Chart Music Awards.

 Background and release

 On July 24, 2022, Starship Entertainment announced that Ive would be releasing their third single album, After Like, on August 22.
 On August 1, a promotional video titled "I've Summer Film" was released.
 Six days later, the promotional scheduled was released.
 On August 7, the track listing was released, with "After Like" confirmed as the lead single.
 The music video teaser for "After Like" was released on August 19, followed by the album's highlight medley video on August 21.
 After Like was released alongside the lead single's music video on August 22.

 Composition

 After Like consists of two tracks that incorporate elements of nu-disco.
 Lead single "After Like" is a pop and house song that samples "I Will Survive" by Gloria Gaynor with lyrics about "showing your love methods with actions rather than your heart".
 The second track, "My Satisfaction", was described as a dance-pop song with a "heavy beat".